DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-02-showing-submitted-claims-in-support.md

 We include a search box above the list of claims.
 This search allows users to search for a specific claim by its reference number.

+Once a user has searched, a ‘Clear search’ link is provided below the search field, allowing users to reset the search back to the initial state.
+The initial state may be an entire list of claims or a sub-set if the user has previously filtered the list.

+Navigating to a claim or away from the list of claims clears the search term but not the filters.
+We consider the search to be complete.

+#### Single results

+We do not automatically send users to the claim details page after completing a search.
+If a user’s search finds a single claim, we show the user the list of claims containing it.
+This allows users to orient themselves or correct mistakes before viewing the claim.

+#### No results

+If the search doesn’t return a result, we show a message depending on the search and filter terms:

+- There are no results for ‘search term’.
+- There are no results for ‘search term’ and the selected filter.
+- There are no results for ‘search term’ and the selected filters.
+- There are no results for the selected filter.
+- There are no results for the selected filters.

+#### Empty searches

+If a user doesn’t enter a search term when submitting a search, we show a list of claims that match any filter criteria.

 ### Pagination

 We include pagination below the list of claims.
 If the list contains more than 25 items, we show the standard [GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/).

+## Further considerations

+We considered:

+- highlighting the search term in the claims that match
+- introducing a sorting mechanism (e.g. by relevance, alphabetical ascending/descending, etc.) to allow users to sort the list beyond the default priority

+Neither consideration was implemented in this iteration as we could not establish a need for them.